2001 North Dakota Fighting Sioux football team

 The 2001 North Dakota Fighting Sioux football team represented University of North Dakota in the 2001 NCAA Division II football season.
 The Fighting Sioux won the NCAA Division II national championship, the team's first.
 Their head coach was Dale Lennon, a former fullback for the school.
 The team's quarterback was junior Kelby Klosterman, who threw thirty-two touchdowns and seven interceptions.
 The leading rusher was Jed Perkerewicz, who rushed for almost eight-hundred yards and seven touchdowns.
 Three receivers had at least eight touchdowns; Dan Graf had ten, Jesse Smith had nine, and Luke Schleusner had eight.
-Mac Schneider, an American attorney and politician running to represent North Dakota’s at-large congressional district in the U.S. House of Representatives, was a starting offensive lineman for the team and served as team captain his senior year.
+Mac Schneider, an American attorney who now serves as United States Attorney for the District of North Dakota, started three games in a backup role as offensive lineman for the team and served as team captain his senior year.
 The defense had a plus nineteen turnover margin and allowed fewer than thirteen points a game and just three rushing touchdowns all season.
 Eric Schmidt led the defense with ten sacks.